LearnWithMeEDU/LearnWithMeEDU.github.io/index.md

 # Wecome to My Channel!
 ## Donate a cup of coffee to support the Channel!
-Your donation and support makes me continue working on producing technical and hardcore videos and help more people who enjoys quant finance and math for free.
+Your donation and support makes me continue working on producing technical and hardcore videos and help more people who enjoys quant finance and math for free.\
 Donation method:\
-Buy us a cup of coffee:\
+Donation with a cup of coffee:\
 AliPay 支付宝\
 ![AliPay支付宝](Alipay.jpeg){:height="250px" width="250px"}\
 \